-In this pandas drop multiple columns article, I will explain how to remove/delete/drop multiple columns from DataFrame with examples. drop() method is used to remove columns and rows according to the specific column(label) names and indexes corresponding axis.
+In this pandas drop multiple columns article, I will explain how to remove/delete/drop multiple columns from DataFrame with examples. drop() method is used to remove columns and rows according to the specific column(label) names and indexes corresponding axes.

 .

-1. Quick Examples of pandas Drop Multiple Columns
+1. Quick Examples of Pandas Drop Multiple Columns

-Below are some quick examples of how to drop multiple columns from pandas DataFrame.
+Below are some quick examples of how to drop multiple columns from Pandas DataFrame.

 # Drop multiple columns by Name